sungwill/Datacamp-Chapter-5/chapter2.md

 *** =instructions
 Jack is now standing at an altitude anywhere on Earth, where gravitational force is not 9.81 m/s^2.
-Please create a function called Force that takes an integer, height, in its parameter.
+Please create a function called gForce that takes an integer called height in its parameter.
 Then, use the equation (G * m * M) / height^2 to return the value of g.

 G = 6.674 * 10^-11